Options like SBA disaster loans to get your business the help it needs during the COVID-19 crisis and beyond.

 A huge benefit of this loan program is that lenders can forgive up to eight weeks worth of payroll, utility, rent and mortgage interest payments.

-Here’s why: The goal of the Paycheck Protection Program is to keep your employees working.
+Here’s why: The goal of the PPP is to keep your employees working.
 So if you don’t reduce your headcount or wages for the eight weeks after you receive your loan funds, you’ll qualify for the loan to be forgiven.

 If you do reduce headcount or wages, the amount of loan forgiveness you qualify for will decrease.

-Unlike the Paycheck Protection Program, the EIDL program isn’t new.
+Unlike the PPP, the EIDL program isn’t new.
 It is a program that helps homeowners and business owners recover from declared disasters with low-interest, long-term loans.

 Usually, you can only apply for an EIDL if you live in a declared disaster zone (state and county).
 Due to COVID-19, the government has declared all U.S. states and territories a disaster zone.
 No matter where you live in the country, you are able to apply for EIDL relief.